espressif/ESP8266_RTOS_SDK/docs/en/get-started/linux-setup.rst

 ------------------------------

 With some Linux distributions you may get the ``Failed to open port /dev/ttyUSB0`` error message when flashing the ESP8266.
+If this happens you can use "sudo chmod" to set permissions on the "/dev/ttyUSB0" file before running the make command to resolve. (e.g.: "sudo chmod -R 777 /dev/ttyUSB0" will give everyone read/write/execute permisions to "/dev/ttyUSB0".)

 Next Steps
 ==========